 While Royal Holloway keeps all the information made available under review, courses and the availability of individual modules, especially optional modules are necessarily subject to change at any time, and you are therefore advised to seek confirmation of any factors which might affect your decision to follow a specific course.
 In turn, Royal Holloway will inform you as soon as is practicable of any significant changes which might affect your studies.
-For joint and combined honours courses, please refer to the course specification for your secondary department's corresponding single honours course for further information on educational aims, and learning outcomes.

-The following is brief description for some of the most important terminology for understanding the content of this document:
+The following is a brief description for some of the most important terminology for understanding the content of this document: